buubuu203/apple-store/README.md

 ## Installation

-1. Download the Flutter SDK from [the Flutter website](https://flutter.dev/sdk/).
+1. Download and install NodeJS from [Node.JS](https://nodejs.org/en)
-2. Install the Dart SDK from [the Dart website](https://dart.dev/get-dart).
+2. Download and install Composer from [Composer](https://getcomposer.org/).
-3. Download Paradise Hotel Management Source :  https://github.com/ManhHoDinh/Paradise_Hotel_Management.
+3. Download Apple Store Source : https://github.com/buubuu203/apple-store.
-4. In the project directory, run the following command to install the dependencies:
+4. In the project terminal, run the following command to start the BE and FE:

-+ flutter pub get
-5. Run the app by clicking the "Run" button in your IDE.
-The app should now run on your device or in the simulator.
++ With BE, run: php artisan serve
++ With FE, run: npm start

 # Author

 <div id="tacGia">

 <ul>
-    <li><a style="text-decoration: none;" href="https://github.com/ManhHoDinh">Hồ Đình Mạnh</a></li>
+    <li><a style="text-decoration: none;" href="https://github.com/Huynhphuoclan">Huỳnh Phước Lân</a></li>
-    <li><a style="text-decoration: none;" href="https://github.com/TuongPhamCT">Phạm Thanh Tường</a></li>
+    <li><a style="text-decoration: none;" href="https://github.com/hhanh123">Hoàng Thị Mỹ Hạnh</a></li>
-    <li><a style="text-decoration: none;" href="https://github.com/vocongbinh">Võ Công Bình</a></li>
+    <li><a style="text-decoration: none;" href="https://github.com/LTThuyLinh">Lê Trần Thùy Linh</a></li>
     <li><a style="text-decoration: none;" href="https://github.com/thienenpi">Nguyễn Phước Thiện</a></li>
     <li><a style="text-decoration: none;" href="https://github.com/buubuu203">Châu Ngọc Bửu Đăng</a></li>
+    <li><a style="text-decoration: none;" href="https://github.com/">Lê Yến Nhi</a></li>
 </
    </div>

   <!-- Instructor -->
 <div id="nguoiHuongDan">
-   <h3>Instructor</h3>GV. Đỗ Thị Thanh Tuyền
+   <h3>Instructor</h3>GV.
 </div>
 <!-- Summary -->
 <div id="tongKet">
     <h3>Conclusion</h3>
     <p>
         This product is the result of the project that the members in the team have worked on together.
 Through this process, the members have gained knowledge and specific professional skills in real programming processes, gained a better understanding of programming, and learned valuable lessons for their future work.
-    In addition, the team would like to express their sincere gratitude and deep appreciation to the instructor, Ms. Đỗ Thị Thanh Tuyền, who has accompanied them throughout the project to achieve today's results.
+    In addition, the team would like to express their sincere gratitude and deep appreciation to the instructor, Mr. ......, who has accompanied them throughout the project to achieve today's results.
     Thank you for your interest!